-NABA is a private academy founded in Milan in 1980 by the will of Ausonio Zappa, Guido Ballo and Tito Varisco, with the aim of leaving rigid academic traditions behind and introducing new visions and languages based on contemporary artistic and professional practice.
+NABA is a private academy founded in Milan in 1980 by Ausonio Zappa, with the involvement of Guido Ballo and Tito Varisco, with the aim of leaving rigid academic traditions behind and introducing new visions and languages based on contemporary artistic and professional practice.
 In 1981, NABA was accredited by the Italian Ministry of University and Research (MUR).

 During the 1980s, the school grew into its status as a leading arts academy, attracting to its faculty a core group of internationally renowned artists, including Kengiro Azuma, Emilio Isgrò, Carlo Mo, Emilio Tadini, Lucio Del Pezzo, Franco Grignani, Mario Carrieri, Umberto Mariani, Roberto Menghi, Aldo Montù, Walter Valentini, Gino Negri, and Hidetoshi Nagasawa.
 Another famous name to join the faculty was kinetic artist Gianni Colombo, who served as NABA’s director from 1985 to 1993.
 Colombo was profoundly influential in shaping NABA’s educational philosophy promoting overcoming the boundaries between disciplines to let art stray in design and architecture.
 In 1984 the courses in Advertising and Graphic Design are added to the ones in Painting, Sculpture and Set Design, and then, in 1988 the course in Fashion Design too.